agfianf/agfianf.github.io/docs/blog/posts/fastapi/001-fastapi-red-metrics.md

 ## Introduction

-I often build PoC AI application using FastAPI and not yet think too much about the performance of the application.
+I often build PoC (Proof of Concept) AI application using FastAPI and not yet think too much about the performance of the application.
 You know at that stage we just hope it works.
-Until finally we release it to some users, all sorts of problems pop up and we struggle to figure out whtas going wrong.
+Until finally we release it to some users, all sorts of problems pop up and we struggle to figure out what is going wrong?
 Is it because of resource bottleneck?
 How many times the endpoint is hit until it reaches the bottleneck?
 Or is there something wrong with our code?
 This makes it difficult to control because we don't know what is the problem.

 One way to control the performance of the application is to measure the performance of the application.
 As my teacher said, _"If we can't measure it, we can't manage it"_